 Reclaims objects that are no longer being used, clears their memory, and keeps the memory available for future allocations.
-Managed objects automatically get clean content to start with, so their constructors do not have to initialize every data field.
+Managed objects automatically get clean content to start with, so their constructors don't have to initialize every data field.

-Provides memory safety by making sure that an object cannot use the content of another object.
+Provides memory safety by making sure that an object cannot use for itself the memory allocated for another object.

 Fundamentals of memory

 The following list summarizes important CLR memory concepts.

 Each process has its own, separate virtual address space.
-All processes on the same computer share the same physical memory, and share the page file if there is one.
+All processes on the same computer share the same physical memory and the page file, if there is one.

 By default, on 32-bit computers, each process has a 2-GB user-mode virtual address space.

 As an application developer, you work only with virtual address space and never manipulate physical memory directly.
 The garbage collector allocates and frees virtual memory for you on the managed heap.

 If you're writing native code, you use Windows functions to work with the virtual address space.
 These functions allocate and free virtual memory for you on native heaps.

 Virtual memory can be in three states:

 State Description Free The block of memory has no references to it and is available for allocation.
 Reserved The block of memory is available for your use and cannot be used for any other allocation request.
 However, you cannot store data to this memory block until it is committed.
 Committed The block of memory is assigned to physical storage.

 Virtual address space can get fragmented.
 This means that there are free blocks, also known as holes, in the address space.
 When a virtual memory allocation is requested, the virtual memory manager has to find a single free block that is large enough to satisfy that allocation request.
-Even if you have 2 GB of free space, the allocation that requires 2 GB will be unsuccessful unless all of that free space is in a single address block.
+Even if you have 2 GB of free space, an allocation that requires 2 GB will be unsuccessful unless all of that free space is in a single address block.